AdguardTeam/AdGuardHome/scripts/README.md

  ###  `go-build.sh`: Build The Backend

 Optional environment:
+ *  `BUILD_TIME`: If set, overrides the build time information.
+Useful for reproducible builds.
  *  `GOARM`: ARM processor options for the Go compiler.
  *  `GOMIPS`: ARM processor options for the Go compiler.
  *  `GO`: set an alternarive name for the Go compiler.